 A student may possess a cellular telephone or other electronic communication devices (ECD) and electronic storage devices (ESD) in school, on school property, at after-school activities, and at school-related functions provided that during school hours, school events, and on a school vehicle its use is not disruptive or distracting to the educational process, the scheduled activity, or other participants.
-It is strongly recommended that students store their cell phone, ear buds/headphones, apple/smart watches and ECD/ESD devices in their locker during the school day.
-Should students elect to keep any electronic device on their person they must be powered off and out of sight.
+Personal devices (cell phones, smart watches, ear buds, headphones) must be OFF and OUT OF SIGHT, except during lunch.